When I was planning a little sojourn down south, I came across the town of Lawrence. So how could we not go and visit?!

 In its hey day Lawrence had a population of 11,500 – it was Otago’s first gold-rush town, but today it is really a sleepy little village, of just 450.
 Remnants of its past are everywhere, and it is fascinating to read of its history.

 I found the cutest little place to stay in, which had actually been the town’s jail.
 Today it is a one bedroom self contained cottage, just perfect for a nights visit.
-It’s situated just above the township, so it’s an easy walk into ‘town’ – although a very steep walk home!
+It’s situated just above the township.
+Walking from here into ‘town’ is easy, but it is a steep walk home!

-The cottage included use of bikes, which was a great added bonus, and meant we could use them to do a little of the Gold Trail.
+Bikes are included with your cottage b&b, which is a great added bonus.
+It meant we could use them to do a little of the Gold Trail.
 We rode from Lawrence to the Big Hill Tunnel.

 Lawrence was a great place to stop for a night.
 We enjoyed getting to know the town named after us (!).